HasNate618/Object-Love-Interface/Screen/README.md

-# SenseCAP Indicator Serial Display Controller
+# SenseCAP Indicator Display + Buzzer Control

-Control the SenseCAP Indicator D1101 display and buzzer in real-time from a Raspberry Pi (or any host) via USB serial.
+Control the SenseCAP Indicator D1101 display and buzzer in real time from a Raspberry Pi (or any host) via USB serial.

 ## Architecture